tchayen/markdown-links/README.md

 # Markdown Links

-Adds command `Show Graph` that displays a graph of local links between markdown files in the current working directory.
+Adds command `Show Graph` that displays a graph of local links between Markdown files in the current working directory.

 ![Demo GIF](demo.gif)